Our Board of Directors

 Mary A McMahon MD

 Dr McMahon is a professor of pediatrics and physical medicine and rehabilitation in the Departments of Pediatrics and Neurology and Rehabilitation Medicine at the University of Cincinnati College of Medicine in Cincinnati, Ohio.
-She is the Aaron W Perlman Chair for the Division of Pediatric Rehabilitation Medicine at Cincinnati Children’s Medical Center and serves as the program director for both the adult PM&R and combined pediatrics and PM&R residency training programs.
+She is the Aaron W Perlman Chair for the Division of Pediatric Rehabilitation Medicine at Cincinnati Children’s Medical Center.
 Her clinical expertise includes pediatric inpatient rehabilitation, neuromuscular disorders, and spina bifida.
 She holds subcertification in pediatric rehabilitation medicine and brain injury medicine.

 James McDeavitt MD